The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

-Employee Advocacy is often defined as “the promotion of an organisation by its staff members” but, in reality, it goes a lot further than this with many tangible benefits for an organisation that embeds it into its culture.
+What is Employee Advocacy?
+It’s often defined as ‘the promotion of an organisation by its staff members.’
+But it goes a lot further than this and offers many tangible benefits for an organisation that embeds advocacy into its culture.

 At Tribal Impact, we believe that Employee Advocacy is about transforming your engaged workforce and creating a credible narrative that’s about so much more than just promotion and sales.
-It elevates the social reputation of your internal subject matter experts into a position of thought leadership and influence.
+It elevates your internal Subject Matter Experts’ social reputations into a position of thought leadership and influence.

-Adopting a culture of advocacy has been proven to speed up the growth of businesses.
-In total, employees have an average of ten times as many social media connections as a standard brand account, which means ten times the sales opportunities.
-Plus, the McKinsey Global Institute says that productivity improves by 20-25% in organisations with connected employees.
+Adopting a culture of Employee Advocacy can speed up the growth of businesses.
+Why?
+Because employees have an average of ten times as many social media connections as a standard brand account.
+Which means ten times the sales opportunities.
+Companies with more engaged employees are also 23% more profitable.
+But only 23% of employees feel engaged at work.
+(Source: Gallup)

-There are three strands to the advocacy concept – a low-cost marketing resource with 10x more social media reach than sharing to only company branded channels - and each will individually create a positive return on investment, elevating content and digital marketing outcomes beyond those which can be achieved by a traditional paid marketing strategy.
+There are three strands to it.
+Each creates a positive return on investment, elevating content and digital marketing outcomes beyond those which can be achieved by a traditional paid marketing strategy.

 Authentic Marketing is about putting your employees in front of your logo and enabling them to become the authentic voice of your brand.

-In addition to doing their own research before engaging with a vendor, some 74% of buyers also admit to choosing the company that first added value to their buying decision.
+In addition to doing their own research before engaging with a vendor, 74% of buyers admit to choosing the company that first added value to their buying decision (Source: Sprout Social).
 This makes activating the collective voice of your employees an essential element of marketing today.
 No one brand can keep up with the level of social interaction needed to capture these opportunities.

 But it’s important for brands to recognise that employees aren’t there simply to broadcast their content.
 Advocacy isn’t about volume of content or interactions; it’s about quality.
 It’s a case of connecting the dots across your business and putting people online in the context of their roles – and in a way that suits them personally.
 The consumer is too savvy for any other approach and sycophantic posting and sharing of the ‘corporate line’ will soon be called out.

-Showing your people that you value their opinions and will support their right to comment shows trust and transparency, not command and control, and the benefits are many and varied:
+Showing your people that you value their opinions and will support their right to comment shows trust and transparency.
+The benefits are many and varied:

 Benefits for the brand: